joby-lol/advent-2022/README.md

 ## Day 8 - PHP CLI

 I tried using a PHP shell script today.
 It worked pretty well.
 I'm actually forming the opinion that PHP is a top-tier shell scripting language.

+## Day 9 - Javascript

+This one actually came together pretty quick for me.
+I built part one with a class for handling one knot following another, and it was really easy to generalize into as many knots as I liked.

+## Day 10 - Javascript

+Also wasn't that hard, once I figured out what on Earth the instructions for part two were trying to express.
+The coding on this one was easy enough.
+On part two I think I spent like five times as long trying to make sense of the instructions as I did coding it up once I figured out what they meant.